-- 1.15 The forecast budget gap for 2023/24 is £137,296.
-This is 1.6% of the Projected Net Budget for 23/24 of £8.69million.
-A cumulative budget gap of £376,867 is predicted for 2024/25 (the £376,867 assumes that the 23/24 budget gap of £137,296 has not been closed).
-The cumulative aggregated Budget Gap by 2025/26 is £1.35 million, if no action has been taken in each individual year to close the budget gap annually. - 1.16 There is no indication yet of the detailed local government funding levels for 2023/24 and beyond.
-Therefore there are many uncertainties in preparing for the challenges we know we will face in the near future. - 1.17 There is little Government appetite for full reform of Local Government finances in the short term. - 1.18 The Medium Term Financial Strategy report (MTFS) in September 2022 identified a budget gap of £269,296 for 2023/24.
-The table below sets out the changes in this report from the previous report.
+- 1.15 The forecast budget gap for 2023/24 is £269,296.
+This is 3% of the Projected Net Budget for 23/24 of £8.72million.
+A cumulative budget gap of £356,867 is predicted for 2024/25 (the £356,867 assumes that the 23/24 budget gap of £269,296 has not been closed).
+The cumulative aggregated Budget Gap by 2025/26 is £1.5 million, if no action has been taken in each individual year to close the budget gap annually. - 1.16 A Government technical consultation on the finance settlement is expected in the Autumn.
+The hope is that this will enable greater confidence to be had in the assumptions underlying the MTFS and might also set out the principles of how a two-year finance settlement would be implemented.
+In the meantime, there are continuing uncertainties about the level of local government funding for 2023/24.
+There is no indication yet of the detailed local government funding levels for 2023/24 and beyond.
+Therefore there are many uncertainties in preparing for the challenges we know we will face in the near future. - 1.17 There is little Government appetite for full reform of Local Government finances in the short term, with the propect of a General Election and Spending Review in the next couple of years encouraging delay.
+More time is also needed to develop formula changes and to get a full dataset for the 2021 Census. - 1.18 A further budget update report will be presented to the Hub Committee on 1st November, which will update the MTFS for announcements in the Government technical consultation (due in the Autumn).
+Further options for Members' considerations of how to close the predicted budget gap of £269,296 will be presented as part of this report.